Click on image to enlarge

-Systemic Abuse – Our society, and the systems that develop within it, can generate, permit or perpetuate elder abuse.
-Most prevalent is discrimination against seniors, due to their age and often combined with any of these additional factors: gender, race, colour, language, ethnic background, religion, sexual orientation, ability, economic status, or geographic location.
+Systemic Abuse – Our society and the systems that exist within society can create, allow, or worsen elder abuse.
+The most common form of abuse is discrimination against seniors due to their age.
+Often times, this discrimination combines with additional factors as well: gender, race, colour, language, ethnic background, religion, sexual orientation, ability, economic status, or geographic location.

 Institutional Abuse – Any physical, sexual, emotional, or financial abuse or neglect occurring within a facility.
 For example, active victimization, withholding or denying individual care needs, failure to respect an individual’s rights, over-medicating, etc.